xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 **For the purposes of this article, you can ignore how I compute the averages.**

-However, if you must know I use the [k-means algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) on the image pixels to select out the top k average colors and assign each of the original pixels the closest pixel from the averages.
+However, if you must know: I use the [k-means algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) on the image pixels to select out the top k average colors and assign each of the original pixels the closest pixel from the averages.

 Check out [image.ipynb]({repo}/blob/main/notebooks/image.ipynb) to see how I used k-means on the images.
 :::